-How to Adjust the Hydration Level of a Pizza Dough?
+How to Adjust the Pizza Dough Hydration Level

-Calculate by weighing the total amount of flour in your recipe or converting from cups to either grams or ounces.
+Step 1 – Calculate by weighing the total amount of flour in your recipe or converting it from cups to either grams or ounces.

-Multiply the desired hydration percentage by the total amount of flour.
+Step 2 – Multiply the desired pizza dough hydration percentage by the total amount of flour.
 This method will give you the required amount of water.

 Again, using the previous example, here are your base numbers: